 Warwick Life Sciences is an international centre of excellence.
+We are ranked fifth in the UK for Bioscience (Guardian University League Tables 2018).
 We are ranked second in the UK for Agriculture, Food and Veterinary research and more than 80% of our research is rated as 'world leading or internationally excellent' (REF 2014).
 The Postgraduate Taught Experience Survey (2016) showed an overall course satisfaction rate of 93%.

 At the forefront of interdisciplinary research and teaching in Life Sciences, the School is home to internationally recognised research scientists and high quality facilities.
 Our focus is in excellent teaching and research with impact.

-Our research falls into five themes: Biomedical Science, Biotechnology, Environmental Bioscience, Infection and Plant and Crop Science.
+Our research falls into four themes: Biomedical Science, Biotechnology, Environmental Bioscience and Plant and Crop Science.
 This research impacts across a broad range of areas, particularly in crop improvement and protection, biosensing and early medical diagnoses, ageing, animal health, earth biosystems, pollution and environmental genomics.